saisankargochhayat/katacoda-scenarios/hello-world/deploy.md

 ``oc logs bc/s2i-example-log -f``{{execute}}

-You should keep a eye for these things -
+You should keep a eye for these things in the log -
  -  Thoth's configuration file after hardware and software discovery (that's the .thoth.yaml being expanded from the template.)
  - Asking Thoth for advise...
 (That is where thamos interacts with thoth api)